Terms of Service

 • International cards: Cards issued in a different country than the Contractor's business are not accepted.
 This protects against cross-border fraud and ensures accurate fee calculations.

 Card restrictions are enforced at authorization and when updating a Payment Method.
 If your card is declined for these reasons, you will be prompted to provide an eligible card.
-If a card is reclassified by the card network after authorization (e.g., a card later identified as prepaid), PhaseContract reserves the right to require a replacement card before processing further charges.
+If a card is reclassified by the card network after authorization (e.g., a card later identified as prepaid), PhaseContract reserves the right to require a replacement card before processing further payments.

 8.4 Verification Channels and Consent